astronomer/airflow-guides/guides/airflow-scaling-workers.md

 > **Note:** If you're running Airflow on Astronomer, you should modify these parameters via Astronomer environment variables.
 For more information, read [Environment Variables on Astronomer](https://www.astronomer.io/docs/cloud/stable/deploy/environment-variables).

 You should modify environment-level settings if you want to tune performance across *all* of the DAGs in your Airflow environment.
-This is particularly relevant if you want your DAGs can run adequately on your supporting infrastructure.
+This is particularly relevant if you want your DAGs to run adequately on your supporting infrastructure.
 Specifically, the following settings are relevant:

 #### Core Settings